AEW Dynamite preview: The lineup for the AEW Revolution fallout show - Pro Wrestling Dot Net

 The following matches are advertised for Wednesday’s AEW Dynamite television show.

-Powell’s POV: Hobbs won the Face of the Revolution ladder match to earn the title shot.
-Joe will defend the TNT Title against Wardlow at AEW Revolution, so the winner of that match will defend against Hobbs on Wednesday.
-Dynamite will be live from Sacramento, California at Golden 1 Center (the March 10 Rampage will also be taped on Wednesday).
+Powell’s POV: Hobbs won the Face of the Revolution ladder match to earn the title shot, and Wardlow won the TNT Title on Sunday at AEW Revolution.
+Dynamite will be live from Sacramento, California at Golden 1 Center (Friday’s Rampage will also be taped on Wednesday).
 Join Jake Barnett for his weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment